 Interest expense primarily consists of interest under long-term debt agreements and mark-to-market gains and losses on interest rate contracts.
-In 2020 and 2019, interest expense also reflects approximately \$67 million and \$153 million, respectively, of costs including cash payments and the write-off of debt issuance costs, primarily related to the retirement of debt in the respective periods.
-Interest expense decreased approximately \$82 million during the year ended December 31, 2020 primarily due to lower costs associated with the retirement of debt and reduced interest expense of approximately \$75 million associated with debt retired in 2019, partly offset by an increase in interest expense of \$58 million related to debt incurred in 2019 and an increase in interest expense of \$22 million related to unfavorable mark-to-market activity.
+In 2020, interest expense also reflects approximately \$67 million of costs including cash payments and the write-off of debt issuance costs, primarily related to the retirement of debt.
+Interest expense decreased approximately \$667 million during the year ended December 31, 2021 primarily reflecting \$563 million of favorable mark-to-market activity (\$168 million of gains recorded in 2021 compared to \$395 million of losses in 2020), the absence of approximately \$67 million of costs associated with the retirement of debt in 2020 and lower interest expense related to the conversion of the 2017 convertible notes in 2020.
 See Note 12 and Note 5 - Financial Statement Impact of Derivative Instruments.